milvus-io/milvus/docs/design_docs/proxy.md

 - getLastTick

-  getLastTick returns the minimum timestamp which has already beed synchronized of physical channel;
+  getLastTick returns the minimum timestamp which has already been synchronized of physical channel;

 channelsTimeTicker will maintain the map minTsStatistics that can be synchronized and the map currents that will be synchronized.
 They are all mappings from pChan to Timestamp.
 The channelsTimeTicker itself has a background coroutine,